 The United States Postal Service (USPS) regulates how your mail can be received and handled.
-As commercial mail receiving agent (CMRA), PostScan Mail is required by the USPS to follow its outlined procedures.
-USPS Form 1583 authorizes a CMRA to receive mail on the customer’s behalf and a completed form is required before anyone can give you a mailbox.
+As commercial mail receiving agencies (CMRA), PostScan Mail and its partners are required by the USPS to follow its outlined procedures.
+The USPS Form 1583 authorizes the CMRA to receive mail for you.
+Without this form, the CMRA is required to return your mail to sender.

 Let’s Get Started

 The easiest and quickest way to complete the Postal Consent Form is using the Postal Consent Form wizard, which is accessible in your account by going to the USPS form 1583 page in your settings using a desktop or laptop computer.
 The online wizard will fill out the form for you.

 Don’t have a pre-generated copy of the Form 1583?

 You can download the form from the link below and fill it out.